What is a narcissistic injury?

 Instead of just having their feelings hurt, you are attacking their mindset of, “high stature” with a jab to their self-esteem.

 With that being said, it is an extremely dangerous mental state of mind which will ultimately lead to further turns on the narcissistic abuse cycle involving your children after a relationship.

+From my experience, it all becomes torture.
 This is the called the unforgiving and malicious narcissistic rage.

-Narcissistic injuries with narcissistic rage
+Narcissistic injuries with narcissist rage

 It is the perception of a threat that causes the internal emotional meltdown, not the real thing!

 These are a few symptoms with narcissism that are associated with an injured narcissist after causing narcissistic injuries: